Santa Cruz, Ecuador: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types A and B. Check that you pick the right kind.
-Most adapters currently sold are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Check that you get the correct type.
+The majority of adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 What to do in Santa Cruz, Ecuador